Sessions and Captures System

 It is of first importance to understand that there are two main ways to create captures:

-• You can send any signal into the system to measure, then create a capture when the curves have stabilized.
+• You can send any signal into the system to measure, then create a capture once the curves have stabilized.

-Most of the time, it is preferred to use an automated sweep tone to realize the measure.
-In MiRA:: we simply have to click on the icon.
-Each time, MiRA:: will ask you to name the capture.
+To use an automated sweep tone to perform the measurement in MiRA, simply click on the icon.
+MiRA will then ask you to name each capture.

-Repeat the process for each measure that you need to create (different loudspeakers, heads, subs, front field, etc.).
+Repeat the process for each measurement that you wish to create (different loudspeakers, heads, subs, front field, etc.).

-In the previous section, we have seen many parameters related to the different input channels.
-It is very important to understand that none of them are permanently bound to the measure itself.
-You can always modify the applied delay, capture & target curves, microphone pairing and gain.
+In the previous section, we have seen that many parameters are related to the different input channels.
+It is very important to understand that none of those are permanently bound to the measure itself.
+You can always modify the applied delay, capture and target curves, microphone pairing and gain afterwards.

-The computation curve itself is automatically regenerated based on the modification made to the captures.
-The main idea is, as stated above, to captures online and to process offline.
-In other words, most of the system tuning job can be done without being tied to the PA system itself.
+The computation curve itself is automatically regenerated based on any modifications made to the captures.
+The main idea is, as stated above, to capture online and to process offline.
+In other words, most of the system tuning tasks can be done without being tied to the PA system itself.

 Offline settings